Moral Alignment for LLM Agents: Generalization to Moral Choices in Other Environments

 \subsection{Generalization to Moral Choices in Other Matrix Games}

 We are interested in analyzing the generalization of moral strategies developed during fine-tuning from the \textit{IPD} to other matrix game environments.
-To ensure that we evaluate the model's response to the semantics of the tokens and payoffs in the prompt, rather than evaluating memorization of the particular training action tokens, we run this evaluation using a new pair of action tokens: \textit{action3}=\textit{Cooperate}, \textit{action4}=\textit{Defect}.\footnote{We note that evaluations using the same tokens as during training showed the same pattern (see Figure \ref{fig:generalization_all_actions12} in the Appendix).
+To ensure that we evaluate the model's response to the semantics of the tokens and payoffs in the prompt, rather than evaluating memorization of the particular training action tokens, we run this evaluation using a new pair of action tokens: \textit{action3}=\textit{Cooperate}, \textit{action4}=\textit{Defect}.\footnote{Evaluations using the same tokens as during training showed the same pattern (see Figure \ref{fig:generalization_all_actions12} in the Appendix).
 However, swapping the meaning of the training tokens during testing altered the model’s behavior (see Figure \ref{fig:generalization_all_actions21} in the Appendix).
-In other words, the model had learned the semantics of the two training tokens so that it could not reason about them in reverse during testing (see Section \ref{appdx:generalization_action12and21} in the Appendix for the full results).}
+In other words, the model had learned the semantics of the two training tokens so that it could not reason about them in reverse at test-time (see Appendix \ref{appdx:generalization_action12and21} for the full results).}